1. Introduction

 Leaving that aside, I would like to show you how transform becomes really useful in the next section.

-4. The Problem, Solved
+4. The problem, solved

 It turns out that .transform()

-it back to the index of the original grouped by object.
-So, if we are
+, and then join it back to the index of the original

-calculating a sum
+grouped by object.
+If we are calculating a sum

-for every group, we then add the result back to each index
+for every group, we then add

-that corresponds to that group.
+the result back to each index that corresponds to that group.

-Let’s try it out then, shall we?
+Let’s try it out then:

 ts = df.groupby('purchase').value.transform('sum')